Toc H Queensland Programs ANZAC Midnight Service

 Midnight Service

-Queensland's longest-running ANZAC eve commemoration — held every year without interruption at the Shrine of Remembrance, Brisbane.
+Queensland's longest-running ANZAC eve commemoration — held since 1947 at the Shrine of Remembrance, Brisbane.

 Date